Gwenillia/some-h5p-usage/REVIEWING.md

 The files in the review should match the scope of the related Jira issue.

+## Merge Conflicts
+If there are merge conflicts, ask to solve the merge conflicts

 ## Code Formatting

 - There should be no more than 1 blank line separating code.